SalusaSecondus/CryptoGotchas/README.md

   AES-GCM is just AES-CTR (an unauthenticated mode) plus GMAC.
 This means that an attacker who has the key can just decrypt the ciphertext in AES-CTR mode and ignore the extra GMAC tag.
 That or they can use a library like OpenSSL which will release unverified plaintext (see prior point) and get the data that way.

 ### Signatures
 [Digital Signatures](https://en.wikipedia.org/wiki/Digital_signature) are generally safe to use, but many people assume they have properties that they do not.
-At the core all they mean is that *without the private key, an attacker cannot find a signature over an arbitrary value for which they don't already know a signature*.
+At the core all they mean is that *without the private key, an attacker cannot find a signature over an arbitrary value for which they don't already know a signature*. (a.k.a. [existential unforgeability])

 * Many signatures are malleable.
 This means that given a *valid* signature, an attacker can often find other valid signatures over the same message.
   * (EC)DSA have two different encodings: [ASN.1](https://en.wikipedia.org/wiki/Abstract_Syntax_Notation_One) and "raw" (my name).
 This means that an attacker can convert a valid signature in one form to the other.